Nordica (airline): COVID-19 and bankruptcy (2020-2025)

 In February 2020, in the turmoil of the global COVID-19 pandemic, Nordica's subsidiary Regional Jet announced its rebranding to Xfly.
 The company also expressed interest in expanding the operations by leasing seven Embraer 190/195s.

 In July 2021, Xfly announced it was planning to uptake operations other airlines had been ramping up due to pandemic-related low-season in aviation.
 The management of the company saw opportunities to secure ACMI service contracts throughout Europe from 2021.

 In September 2024, Scandinavian Airlines announced it would terminate its contract with Xfly by November 2024.
-On 20 November 2024, the parent of both Nordica and Xfly announced that the privatization process had failed and that it would immediately cease operations, file for bankruptcy and begin its liquidation process.
+On 20 November 2024, The Nordic Aviation Group, owner of both Nordica and Xfly, announced that the privatization process had failed and that it would immediately cease operations, file for bankruptcy and begin a liquidation process.

 On 28 January 2025, Nordica was officially declared bankrupt by the court of Harju county.

 Corporate affairs

 The Nordic Aviation Group, owner of both Nordica and Xfly, was an employer to over 600 people of 30 different nationalities.
 Xfly Aviation Academy was also formally part of the group, making sure the company can keep recruiting new pilots in a globally foreseen future shortage of aviation specialists.
 The maintenance team of the company had grown three times in the years 2020–2022, and in autumn 2022, the so called PART145 was nominated Estonia's top three management teams by the Estonian Aviation Academy.

 Headquartered in Tallinn, Nordica and its subsidiary Xfly maintained bases in Stockholm, Copenhagen, Turku, Aarhus, Gällivare, Vilnius, Lisbon, Munich and Hamburg.